 Another aspect of the Feasibility Study is to confirm that the property is not located in an archeological sensitive area such as Indian Midden or near a cemetery.
 If the property does contain sensitive materials, you need to know where they are located.
-To confirm this information you need to contact Nadine Cook at San Juan County at 360-370-7585.
-Being located in an archeological sensitive area will add thousands to the cost of installing a septic system as reports must be filed and an archeologist must be present during installation.
+To confirm this information, you need to contact San Juan County at 360-370-7585 and fill out their Critical Area and Archaeological Review form, they will email you a response in a very timely manner.
+Being located in an archeological sensitive area will add thousands to the cost of installing a septic system as reports must be obtained and an archeologist must be present during installation.